christophschuhmann/improved-aesthetic-predictor/README.md

-# CLIP+MPL Aesthetic Score Predictor
+# CLIP+MLP Aesthetic Score Predictor

 Train, use and visualize an aesthetic score predictor ( how much people like on average an image ) based on a simple neural net that takes CLIP embeddings as inputs.